AuroraToolkit/AuroraCore/README.md

 ### **2. AuroraLLM**
 A dedicated package for managing large language models (LLMs) and facilitating AI-driven workflows.
 It includes multi-model management, domain routing, and token handling.
 Provides support for various LLM vendors, including Anthropic, Google, OpenAI, and Ollama.
+    Includes native support for:
+    - `CoreMLDomainRouter`: On-device domain classification using compiled Core ML models (`.mlmodelc`).
+    - `DualDomainRouter`: Combines a primary and contrastive router with customizable resolution strategies for maximum accuracy.

 #### Key Features:
 - **LLMManager**: Centralized management of multiple LLMs, with support for routing requests to appropriate models based on predefined rules.